Skip to main content

 Exchange

-A marketplace where users trade cryptocurrencies for other digital assets or fiat currencies.
-Exchanges may be centralized (CEX) or decentralized (DEX), and many integrate with 3Commas.
+A marketplace for buying, selling, or swapping cryptocurrencies.
+Exchanges may be centralized (CEX) or decentralized (DEX); both can integrate with 3Commas via APIs.

 Exit Scam

-When a crypto project or exchange disappears after collecting funds, leaving investors with worthless or inaccessible assets.
-Often associated with rug pulls and fake ICOs.
+When a crypto project or exchange disappears after collecting user funds, leaving investors without recourse, commonly referred to as a “rug pull.”

 Did this answer your question?